 Substance Abuse Therapy

 Addiction can bring your life to a screeching halt.
 When maintaining a substance use disorder becomes your chief focus in life, other areas of development may be pushed aside.
-In many cases, young people begin an addiction before they learn basic life skills like budgeting, healthy grocery shopping, and creating a resume.
-To be successful in your life in recovery and to avoid relapse, it’s vital to pick up some of these skills before completing treatment.
+To be successful in life in recovery and to avoid relapse, it’s vital to pick up some of these skills before completing treatment.
 Outpatient treatment is a great setting for you to learn how to create and keep a schedule, manage money, and demonstrate social skills.

 Where Is Outpatient Services in the Continuum of Care?

 SAMHSA. (n.d.).
-American Society of Addiction Medicine from https://www.asam.org/resources/the-asam-criteria/about
+American Society of Addiction Medicine.
+Retrieved from from https://www.asam.org/resources/the-asam-criteria/about

 National Institute on Drug Abuse. (n.d.).
 The Science of Drug Use and Addiction: The Basics.
 Retrieved from from https://www.drugabuse.gov/publications/media-guide/science-drug-use-addiction-basics

 Definition of partial hospitalization.
 The National Association of Private Psychiatric Hospitals and the American Association for Partial Hospitalization.
 (1990).
 Retrieved from from https://www.ncbi.nlm.nih.gov/pubmed/10106610

 Treatment, C. F. (1970, January 01).
 Chapter 4.
 Services in Intensive Outpatient Treatment Programs.
 Retrieved from from https://www.ncbi.nlm.nih.gov/books/NBK64094/